zio/zio/docs/howto/use_modules_and_layers.md

 val layer: ZLayer[Any, Nothing, Connection with UserRepo] = connection >+> userRepo
 ```

 Here, the `Connection` dependency has been passed through and is available to all downstream services.
-This allows a style of composition where the `>+>` is used build a progressively larger set of services, with each new service able to depend on all the services before it.
+This allows a style of composition where the `>+>` operator is used to build a progressively larger set of services, with each new service able to depend on all the services before it.

 ```scala mdoc:invisible
 type Baker = Has[Baker.Service]